OpenLake/Remote-Voting-Blockchain/README.md

 Hyperledger Fabric (Blockchain) implementation of electronic (remote) voting.

 # Problem Statement
-We will be creating a web app on which will be backed by (Blockchain) Hyperledger Fabric through which on can cast vote.
+We will be creating a web app which will be backed by (Blockchain) Hyperledger Fabric through which one can cast vote remotely.
 All the properties of physical voting will stay intact.

 # Tech Stack
 MERN for the web application.